-Unlike fixed margin, cross-margin uses the total equity available in futures account as a margin to all your open positions.
+Unlike the fixed margin, cross-margin uses the total equity available in futures account as a margin to all your open positions.

 Suppose you have the same 1 BTC balance in your futures account, and the price is again sitting at $5,000 BTC/USD.
 Your settings are in the cross-margin mode, and you open a 400 contracts position, which is worth $40,000 or 8 BTC of notional value ($40,000/$5,000 = 8 BTC).

 With x10 leverage, 1/10th of 8 BTC will be locked to open this position, which is 0.8 BTC, but this is not the total margin you’re using here.
 Since your total equity is used as a margin, your 1 BTC is the overall margin, which makes your practical leverage x8 (8 BTC / 1 BTC = x8).

 Now if the price moves against you, and losses “eat up” your equity to the point where it equals only 10% of initial margin required, your position will be automatically closed/liquidated by the okex trading engine.